-2. Variety in Fieldwork and Experiential Learning Placements
+3. Variety in Fieldwork and Experiential Learning Placements

-As the only PharmD program in western Massachusetts, our learners have access to 210 sites in a wide variety of placement settings for IPPEs and APPEs under the guidance of 680 preceptor experts.
+As the only PharmD program in western Massachusetts, our students have access to 210 sites in a wide variety of placement settings for IPPEs and APPEs under the guidance of 680 precetor experts.